 Therapy applies a two-prong approach, including individual and group practices.
 Theoretically, the individual form should be sufficient, but it is much more challenging and slower without collective intelligence support.
 But, it has to be strongly emphasized that individual practice is indispensable for various reasons.
 The most important is that the basic practice (describe later), particularly at the beginning, requires an adequately arranged quiet environment.
 To be successful, one must do the basic practice not only initially when one begins Therapy but should continue it.
 The basic practice causes the state of mind to become more stable and gradually leads to deeper experiences described in the next post.
 As basic practice progresses, it becomes possible and is strongly recommended to expanded Therapy to all life situations.

-The basic practice that can be done in a group and, while done this way, it offers numerous advantages.
+The basic practice that can be done in a group and, while done this way, offers numerous advantages.
 It helps each other to better understand the impact of Disease on one’s personal life.
 It also permits exchanging descriptions of experiences, which may occur during practice and help respond to questions.
-Furthermore, when the group becomes sufficiently coalescent, it may be ready to discuss potential joint social projects.
-However, once again,
+Furthermore, when the group becomes sufficiently coalescent, it may be ready to discuss potential join to social projects.

 However, I would like to emphasize that, despite all these advantages, the group’s basic practice cannot replace the individual one for several reasons.
 The most important one is because it requires several practitioners to get together, which is possible only occasionally.
 Also, a group setting may not offer the environment which the practitioner may need.
 Finally, the group practice is much more difficult to expand to everyday life than the individual one.